JamesSkemp/words/content/post/if-youre-not-in-google-youre-probably-dead.md

 +++
-title = "If you're not in Google, you're probably dead" summary = "If we can't find something in a search online, what does that mean?" draft = false comments = true date = "2007-07-29T20:07:00-05:00"
+title = "If you're not in Google, you're probably dead" description = "If we can't find something in a search online, what does that mean?" draft = false comments = true date = "2007-07-29T20:07:00-05:00"